AlternativeFFFF/Alt-F4/submissions/fanart1/fanart1.md

-## A Selection of Fan Art <author>Landmine752</author>
+## A selection of fan art <author>Landmine752</author>

-I selected some really great fanart this week for us all to enjoy.
+I selected some great fan art this week for us all to enjoy.
 The authors are, in order, @HrusaArt, limelier, and Boaris.

 {% include imgur.html id="CqcQNl0" %}